nreinig3/anomaly-detection-capstone/README.md

 We were required to deploy our solution in Microsoft's Azure ML cloud platform, on a T4 GPU (due to budget constraints and the available hardware stack at the factories).
 It's important to note that Azure has no in-house unsupervised anomaly detection model that could be used for our purposes, so we had to build our own models on the Azure ML platform.

 ### Solution:
 My team decided to approach the project by each creating our own supervised ML models in parallel and then evaluating them against each other.
 I decided to develop a transformer architecture, since transformers are powerful for numerous applications including anomaly detection.
-The downside of using tranformers for industrial anomaly detection is that inference tends to be relatively slow compared to other ML methods, but I found ways to manage this.
+The downside of using tranformers for anomaly detection is that inference tends to be relatively slow compared to other ML methods, but I found ways to manage this.

 ### Key Features:
 - An encoder composed of layers of pretrained Vision Transformers (ViT)